Overview

 assist Leavell in managing and administering client accounts and operating the Firm.
 They include

-or a substantial number of its clients’ accounts, including accounts not maintained at Schwab.
-In addition
+a substantial number of its clients’ accounts, including accounts not maintained at Schwab.
+In addition to

 • Provide access to client account data (such as duplicate trade confirmations and account statements)